Archivo Histórico de Ponce: Contents

 The Archivo Histórico de Ponce comprises all the documentation generated by the agencies of the municipality of Ponce as well as donations by private citizens.
 It also contains documentation about other municipalities in Puerto Rico.
 Archivo Histórico has some 100 million archived documents.
 Among these are letters, maps, brochures, photos, newspaper clippings, full newspaper samples, microfilms, cancelled municipal payroll checks, municipal employee files, books, and other similar documents.
 These are archived in some 300,000 files.
 They are archived under the card catalog system.
 Other documents kept there are an entire registry of slaves, architectural plans, films, soundtracks, and newspapers dating to 1874, as well as city government documents about the founding, history, and evolution of Ponce from the 1812 Municipal Assembly until the present.

 Operational structure

 It operates in a physically and organizationally centralized fashion.
 The building has some 19,700 square feet of space and is distributed over three levels.
 Archivo Histórico has 32 employees.
 Among its employees are 12 professional archivists.

 Patrons

 Archivo Histórico receives over 18,000 visitors every year, including historians, university professors, legislators, and researchers from Puerto Rico and abroad.

 Location

 The Archivo has been located in different headquarters over the years.
 It was originally located at the Ponce City Hall.
 During the mayoral administration of Luis A. Morales (1973–1976), it was moved to the second floor of Teatro La Perla on 19 June 1975.
 It subsequently moved to Calle Marina across from Plaza Las Delicias in the facility that for many years held the Felipe Garcia department store.
 Around 2014 it moved to the Ponce Servicios building, where it remains today (2018).
+On August of 2023, it was moved to the street Regimiento 65 de Infantería, just across the Ponce Servicios building as a result of the 2020 Earthquakes in southern Puerto Rico.